 The Fund is subject to numerous actual and potential conflicts of interest, including: (1) the proprietary investment strategy of the General Partner or its principals or of the Fund's clearing brokers and their affiliates and personnel may increase competition for positions sought to be entered by the Fund, making it more difficult for the Fund to enter positions at favorable prices; and (2) the compensation that the selling agents receive gives them an incentive to promote the sale of the Fund's Interests as well as to discourage withdrawals.
 See "Conflicts of Interest."
-Investors should note that the selling agents may be deemed statutory underwriters of the Fund.
-As of the date of this Prospectus, no selling agents have been retained by the Fund or the General Partner.
+Investors should note that the selling agents will be deemed statutory underwriters of the Fund.
+As of the date of this Prospectus, U.S. Financial Investments, Inc. (CRD# 120804) has been retained as a selling agent by the General Partner.